 It also describes the technical process that takes place during the drawing process.
 Last but not least, all the key features of the investment are listed again, similar to the investment information sheet.
 Information on the right of withdrawal and out-of-court dispute settlement round up the explanations.

 Why do we need the distance selling information?

-Due to the special feature already described above, that communication between you and us is by telephone, special information duties arise in accordance with the German Introductory Act to the German Civil Code, usually abbreviated to EGBGB (Einführungsgesetzes zum Bürgerlichen Gesetzbuch).
+Due to the special feature already described above, that communication between you and us is mainly online, special information duties arise in accordance with the German Introductory Act to the German Civil Code, usually abbreviated to EGBGB (Einführungsgesetz zum Bürgerlichen Gesetzbuch).

-At 14 pages, the Investor Information is by far the longest document in our contract documents.
+The Investor Information is by far the longest document among our contract documents.
 You will also find some of the contents in the other contracts, as the various investments must exist independently of each other.

 The investor information consists of two parts: the "General Investor Information" and the "Special Investor Information".
 The general part first contains extensive information on Innovestment – our master data, cost structures and payment methods.
 It also states that Innovestment does not advise and does not check whether investors have the necessary expertise to invest (although we are obliged to request knowledge in the registration process).
 The way in which Innovestment reviews projects is also listed.
 The listing of the various risks, including the special features of a subordinated loan, also plays a major role.